Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Juni 2025 10.51.59 UTC
+- WIB: Jumat, 13 Juni 2025 11.36.25 UTC
-- WITA: Jumat, 13 Juni 2025 11.51.59 UTC
+- WITA: Jumat, 13 Juni 2025 12.36.25 UTC
-- WIT: Jumat, 13 Juni 2025 12.51.59 UTC
+- WIT: Jumat, 13 Juni 2025 13.36.25 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: technology
+Kategori: friendship